IgniteUI/indigo-design-docfx/en/components/list-custom.md

     <img class="responsive-img" src="../images/list_item_custom_layout2.png" srcset="../images/list_item_custom_layout2@2x.png 2x" />

 3. In the last step, we will add a couple of Text/Title elements to the Primary Action Group: a larger H3 to display the price of the product and a smaller Body 1 to its right for complimentary text.
-After positioning them in the empty space between the Header and the Raised Button, we can make a final alignment adjustment to the Raised Button with which our target layout is complete.
+After positioning them in the empty space between the Header and the Contained Button, we can make a final alignment adjustment to the Button with which our target layout is complete.

     <img class="responsive-img" src="../images/list_item_custom_layout3.png" srcset="../images/list_item_custom_layout3@2x.png 2x" />